Health Literacy How-To

 - Confirm understanding.
 Use the teach-back technique to make sure that you and your patients truly understand each other.
 Start by putting responsibility on yourself (where it rightfully belongs) by saying something along the lines of, “Let me see if I’ve made myself clear.”
 Then ask relevant and specific open-ended questions like, “Some parents wonder when to call our office.
 If your child’s fever goes over 102 degrees, what will you do?”

-These how-to tips were adapted from Helen Osborne’s award-winning book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition (Updated 2018) from Aviva Publishing.
+This how-to tip was adapted from Helen Osborne’s book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Third Edition.

-Another way to learn about this topic is by listening to Helen Osborne’s podcast interview with Donald Rubin, PhD, “Interactive Health Literacy & Oral Communication (HLOL #35).
-A transcript is available for this podcast, too.
+Another way to learn about this topic is Helen Osborne’s podcast interview with Donald Rubin, PhD, “Interactive Health Literacy & Oral Communication (HLOL #35).